LimenResearch/DashiBoard/docs/src/getting-started.md

 # Getting Started

-DashiBoard is still in development, thus installing is requires a few passages.
+DashiBoard is still in development, thus installing requires a few passages.

 ## Installation dependencies